minorsolis/ec2InstanceBackup/README.md

 # AWS EC2 Instance Backups
-This application will allow you to make backups (Full Images) of the instances that you want, all you need to do is setup this system and **add a tag in the instance that you want to backup with the name "backup"**.
+This application will allow you to make backups (Full Images) of your AWS EC2 Instances.
+Just set this up and **add a tag in the instance with the name "backup"** and that's it.

 ## Requirements